swiftlang/swift-evolution/proposals/0000-even-more-improved-integers.md

   The proposed model eliminates the 'largest integer type' concept previously used to interoperate between integer types (see `toIntMax` in the current model) and instead provides access to machine words.
-It also introduces the `doubleWidthMultiply`, `doubleWidthDivide`, and `quotientAndRemainder` methods.
+It also introduces the `multiplied(by:_:FullWidth)`, `dividing(_:, _:FullWidth)`, and `quotientAndRemainder` methods.
 Together these changes can be used to provide an efficient implementation of bignums that would be hard to achieve otherwise.

 The implementation of proposed model in the standard library is available [in the new-integer-protocols branch][impl].